nawabahmadreshi/documentation/pages/getting-started/universal-links.md

 {% if page.overview %}

-Universal Links route directly to your app when opened, instead of using Safari and a URL scheme for the redirection process.
-They were introduced with iOS 9, and became the only fully-functional deeplinking option on iOS after [Apple stopped supporting URL schemes for deeplinking in iOS 9.2](https://blog.branch.io/ios-9.2-redirection-update-uri-scheme-and-universal-links). **You must enable Universal Links before Branch can function correctly on iOS 9.2+!**
+Universal Links route directly to your app when opened, instead of using Safari and a URI scheme for the redirection process.
+They were introduced with iOS 9, and became the only fully-functional deeplinking option on iOS after [Apple stopped supporting URI schemes for deeplinking in iOS 9.2](https://blog.branch.io/ios-9.2-redirection-update-uri-scheme-and-universal-links). **You must enable Universal Links before Branch can function correctly on iOS 9.2+!**

 {% protip title="Looking for Android support?" %}
 Universal Links are only available on iOS.
 [App Links]({{base.url}}/getting-started/app-links) are the Android equivalent.